amiddleton (at) berkeley.edu

 We appreciate prospective graduate students’ interest in our lab.
 We want you to know that the Middleton lab welcomes students from diverse backgrounds, and is committed to promoting diversity, equity, and inclusion in our work and anti-racism in our field.
 Please see our Home page for our full statement on diversity.

 In considering prospective Ph.D. students, we will look for evidence of great academic performance and analytic skills; significant work and research experience since college; evidence that you stick with projects and other commitments from start to finish; strong critical thinking and writing skills; respect for diverse perspectives; creativity; and a positive, team-oriented attitude.
-We are best equipped to support students both financially and logistically in the systems where we already work, but we will consider any project ideas in any systems related to our core interests.
-In a challenging funding landscape as we presently face, it is always valuable when applicants have considered additional outside funding opportunities (e.g., NSF GRFP or other types of funding).
+We are best equipped to support students in the systems where we already work, but we are not wedded to those.
+In a challenging funding landscape as we presently face, it is always valuable when applicants have considered additional outside funding opportunities (e.g., NSF GRFP, USDA, or other types of funding).

 From time to time we also have opportunities for postdoctoral research, undergraduate projects, and other forms of research assistance.
 You are welcome to contact Arthur or other lab members to inquire about such opportunities.
 Note that generally, we will post jobs on U.C.
-Berkeley, Wildlife Society, and Society for Conservation Biology job sites.
+Berkeley, Wildlife Society, Ecological Society of American, and/or Society for Conservation Biology job sites.

 Thank you for your interest in our work!